Kondor Path Tours

 • The life cycle marks the main stages of life from birth to death while incorporating new links between families (relatives by marriage and cronyism).

-• Secondly, social and religious consolidation as the festivities and mass pilgrimages also rites extraordinary crises facing individual social and climatic.
-For example, health rites, prayers for rain, offerings to go either a procedure or before mobilizing to take the land, sacrifices so that there is no longer a mine collapse or a road the place destroyed by lightning.
+• Secondly, social and religious consolidation, as the festivities and mass pilgrimages also rites extraordinary crises facing individual social and climatic.
+For example, health rites, prayers for rain, offerings to go through either a procedure or before mobilizing to take the land, and sacrifices so that there is no longer a mine collapse or a road destroyed by lightning.

 Ambiguous Situations